MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

     ![Add resources to a catalog](./media/catalog-add-resources.png)

-8. When finished, click **Add**.
+8. When finished, Select **Add**.
 These resources can now be included in access packages within the catalog.

 #### Task 3 - Add additional catalog owners